MBarc/Dynamic-Form-Builder/README.md

 ![Form Builder Interface](pics/FormBuilderExample.png)
 # Left Panel
 - Database Status: Shows MongoDB connection status
-- Github Autnehtication: Enter your Github Personal Access Token fr workflow dispatch.
+- Github Autnehtication: Enter your Github Personal Access Token for workflow dispatch.
 For security purposes, this won't be saved to MongoDB and you'll have to enter it at the start of every session.
 - Form Selection: Choose from existing forms or create a new one
   - Use "Add New Form" to create a custom form.
 It will initially be populated with examples of each type of question (multiple choice, dropdown, checkbox, etc.)
   - "Delete Current Form" removes the selected configuration